The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-Second, the asserted deviation of the critical charge carrier concentration from the Mott criterion value is unfounded since the latter was obtained in Ref.\ \onlinecite{Sie.etal.11} from an unrealistic guess of the Bohr radius of the participating states: In Subsect.\ III.B, several arguments were given for the electronic transport in the insulating region proceeding via deep impurity states originating from vacancies instead of via shallow ones as presupposed in Ref.\ \onlinecite{Sie.etal.11}.
-The latter states can only be relevant in high-quality crystalline materials, additionally provided that the cores of host and impurity atoms resemble each other.
+Second, the asserted deviation of the critical charge carrier concentration from the Mott criterion value is unfounded since the latter was obtained in Ref.\ \onlinecite{Sie.etal.11} from an unrealistic guess of the effective Bohr radius of the participating states: In Subsection 3.2, several arguments were given for the electronic transport in the insulating region close to the MIT proceeding via deep defect states presumably originating from vacancies instead of via shallow impurity states as presupposed in Ref.\ \onlinecite{Sie.etal.11}.
+The latter states can only be crucial in high-quality crystalline semiconductors, additionally provided that the cores of host and impurity atoms resemble each other.

-In consequence, there is no reason to agree with Siegrist {\it et al.}\ with respect to ascribing an unusual quantum state of matter to GeSb$_2$Te$_4$ and related phase-change materials.
+In consequence, there is no reason to agree with Siegrist et al.\ with respect to ascribing an unusual quantum state of matter to GeSb$_2$Te$_4$ and related phase-change materials.

-Nonetheless, in Subsect.\ III.A, also the widely-used analysis by means of $\sigma = a + b \, T^{1/2}$ fits was found to be problematic: We checked the validity of this approximation by considering the logarithmic derivative $w(T)$.
-On the one hand, for metallic samples, $w \rightarrow 0$ as $T \rightarrow 0$ is expected, where $w$ may be either positive or negative.
-Moreover, validity of $\sigma = a + b \, T^{1/2}$ would imply $w < 1/2$.
-On the other hand, for insulating samples, at sufficiently low $T$, $w(T)$ has to be positive.
-It must diverge or stay at least constant as $T \rightarrow 0$.
-Consider the GeSb$_2$Te$_4$ sample from Ref.\ \onlinecite{Sie.etal.11}, which was produced by annealing at $175\ {\rm ^oC}$: According to the $\sigma = a + b \, T^{1/2}$ fit, it should be clearly insulating, in agreement with the classification in Ref.\ \onlinecite{Sie.etal.11}.
-However, although $w > 1/2$ within a wide $T$ range, $w(T)$ seems to vanish as $T \rightarrow 0$.
-Such a behavior may indicate metallic transport with an exponent considerably exceeding $1/2$ or, alternatively, a superposition of at least two $T$-dependent mechanisms.
-Moreover, this behavior of $w(T)$ may originate from thermal decoupling.
-In all three cases, the $\sigma = a + b \, T^{1/2}$ analysis as a whole cannot be trusted.
+Nonetheless, in Subsection 3.1, also the widely-used analysis by means of $\sigma = a + b \, T^{1/2}$ fits was found to be problematic.
+We checked the validity of this approximation by considering the logarithmic derivative $w(T)$.
+From this perspective, the GeSb$_2$Te$_4$ sample from Ref.\ \onlinecite{Sie.etal.11} which was prepared by annealing at $T_{\rm ann} =\ 175\ {\rm ^oC}$ is particularly puzzling: According to the $\sigma = a + b \, T^{1/2}$ fit, it should be clearly insulating, in agreement with the classification in Ref.\ \onlinecite{Sie.etal.11}.
+However, although $w > 1/2$ within a wide $T$ range reaching down to roughly 10~K, $w(T)$ seems to vanish as $T \rightarrow 0$.
+Such a behavior may indicate metallic transport with an augmented power law exponent considerably exceeding $1/2$ or, alternatively, a superposition of at least two $T$-dependent mechanisms.
+Moreover, this behavior of $w(T)$ may originate from thermal decoupling or from sample inhomogeneities.
+In all these cases, the $\sigma = a + b \, T^{1/2}$ analysis as a whole cannot be trusted.